 Here we come to the core difference between guilt and shame.

 When someone inherently understands that their action or behavior was inappropriate or hurtful to others, that’s guilt.
 Guilt is a necessary part of the adult process of evaluating our behavior.
-Without guilt, we don’t have any reason to change those behaviors.
+Without guilt, whether due to alcohol or another type of addiction, we don’t have any reason to change those behaviors.
 Yet, it’s also important to identify what really is or isn’t our responsibility.
 Therapeutic guidance can serve to increase appropriate guilt, which positively confirms an individual’s ability to grow and adapt into healthy relationships.
 An increase in guilt, combined with an increasing responsibility for adult behaviors, causes a reduction in shame.
 Guilt induction causes shame reduction.

 Shame, on the other hand, convinces us that we ourselves are bad.
 Not, “I did bad things,” but, “I’m a bad person.”
 Shame leads to feelings of worthlessness and helplessness, that the problem is a fundamental character flaw that we are powerless to change.
 Nothing could be further from the truth, because we do have the power to change.

 In treatment, we’ve learned that the more someone accepts their guilt -- which is about behaviors -- the less shame they carry.
 If we can get someone talking about their behaviors, we can decrease their feelings of shame.
 And we increase their sense of empowerment which creates the openness for an increase in genuine self esteem.

 This tends to be a very uncomfortable process, both for the patient and for the family.
 There is a temptation for family members to jump in and protect their loved ones from feeling this pain.
 Their natural parenting instincts kick in.
 What if the guilt their loved one is experiencing becomes too much for them and they start using again?